adonisjs/legacy-docs/2.0/contribution.md

 There is lot more to coding than following the above guidelines.
 Adonis may seem like a huge framework but it is combination of small tested components.
 Some of them are written specifically for Adonis, which are known as Service providers, where others are standalone modules called [poppins](https://github.com/poppinss).

-While contributing do may sure, the features are requesting to get merged are not bloated.
-Also never accept configuration directly on your library methods, instead define a file inside `config` directory and read configuration from `Config` provider.
+While contributing please make sure, the features you are requesting to get merged are not bloated.
+Also never accept configuration directly on your library methods, instead define a file inside `config` directory and read configuration using `Config` provider.

 ## Help